Granitosaurus/pelican-journal/README.md

-# Simple Journal
+# Pelican Journal

-This is a simple blog for personal journaling as in journal/diary/logbook.
+This is a simple blog engine for personal journaling as in journal/diary/logbook.

-Pelican static website generator is used.
+[Pelican] static website generator is used.

 # Screenshot